beabee-communityrm/beabee/README.md

 BEABEE_STRIPE_WEBHOOKSECRET=<webhook secret>
 ```

-> ⚠️ To be able to create a payment in the frontend you need to be able to recive confirmation emails, so make shure you have setup [E-Mail](#email).
+> ⚠️ To be able to create a payment in the frontend you need to be able to receive confirmation emails, so make sure you have setup [E-Mail](#email).

-> ⚠️ Since the enviroment variable has changed you also need to [rebuild the containers](#rebuilding-containers).
+> ⚠️ Since the environment variable has changed you also need to [rebuild the containers](#rebuilding-containers).

 ## 🤝 Advertising